 There are a few survival tools that will help anyone be a little more prepared for the next emergency.
-These critical tools will make life a little simpler if you use them for camping or around the house, but they will be absolutely critical if you find yourself in an emergency or disaster where every possible advantage counts.
-No matter whether you are a beginner in the world of prepping or a veteran, you should always be evaluating your stockpile and equipment to make sure you are prepared for whatever life throws your way.
+These critical tools will simplify life if you use them for camping or around the house.
+Still, they will be essential if you find yourself in an emergency or disaster where every possible advantage counts.
+Whether you are a beginner in prepping or a veteran, it would be best to constantly evaluate your stockpile and equipment to ensure you are prepared for whatever life throws your way.

-Your most essential survival tools need to be small and light enough to fit in a bug out bag, versatile enough to fill multiple missions, and durable enough to withstand the worst conditions out there.
+Your essential survival tools must be small, light enough to fit in a bug-out bag, versatile enough to fill multiple missions, and durable enough to withstand the worst conditions.
 They also need to be economical.

-A must-own survival tool is something that you should never leave home without, and should have a permanent spot for in your bug-out bag.
-In the remainder of this article, we will discuss 15 survival tools that you should have in your possession so that you are prepared for any type of emergency.
+You should never leave home without a must-own survival tool and have a permanent spot in your bug-out bag.
+In the remainder of this article, we will discuss 15 survival tools you should possess to prepare you for any emergency.

-You are a die-hard prepper, ready for whatever emergency life throws at you next.
-Or you are a serious outdoorsman, always looking for the next backpacking adventure or deep wilderness excursion.
-Or maybe you are just an average person, still reeling from the chaos 2020 brought and are wanting to be a little more self-sufficient when the next disaster strikes.
+You are a die-hard prepper, ready for whatever emergency life throws you next.
+Or you are a severe outdoorsman, always looking for the next backpacking adventure or deep wilderness excursion.
+Or maybe you are just an average person, still reeling from the chaos 2020 brought and wanting to be a little more self-sufficient when the next disaster strikes.

-No matter the reason, you should always be assessing your emergency kit and preparedness and continuously on the prowl for new tools and equipment that will help you in the next emergency.
+No matter the reason, you should constantly try to assess your emergency kit and preparedness and be on the prowl for new tools and equipment to help you in the next emergency.

-The following is a list of 15 such items that, if you do not already own them, should be on the list of your future survival tool purchases; all of these items can be found online.
-Keep reading for why you need each item and how to pick the best tool for your needs.
+The following is a list of 15 items that, if you do not already own them, should be on the list of future survival tool purchases; all of these items can be found online.
+Keep reading about why you need each item and how to pick the best tool.

 - Water Filter